 If you eat a good, balanced diet that is high in protein and includes lots of fresh fruit and vegetables, you are probably getting all the nutrients you need.
 Supplements should be seen as just what the name suggests – a way to supplement an already nutritious diet.

-With so many brands of supplement available on the market, it is hard to know which ones to choose.
+With so many brands of supplements available on the market, it is hard to know which ones to choose.
 Is this brand of whey powder really better than the generic brand which is half the price?
 Remember that bodybuilding champions are often paid huge sums of money to promote a particular brand of supplement.

 However, that does not necessarily mean that they used that product themselves to build their award-winning body.
-Rather than going for the brand that is currently getting the heaviest promotion in the media, choose products that have been around for a while and proven their worth.
+Rather than going for the brand that is currently getting the heaviest promotion in the media, choose products that have been around for a while and have proven their worth.

 Putting it All Together